esbuild/community-plugins/README.md

 * [esbuild-plugin-node-externals](https://github.com/LinbuduLab/nx-plugins/tree/main/packages/esbuild-plugin-node-externals): esbuild plugin for node externals handing.
 * [esbuild-plugin-obfuscator](https://github.com/MatteoGheza/esbuild-plugin-obfuscator): A plugin to obfuscate JavaScript files during the build process using javascript-obfuscator.
 * [esbuild-plugin-output-reset](https://github.com/yamitsushi/esbuild-plugin-output-reset): Minimal plugin to clean output before starting a new build.
+* [esbuild-plugin-package-json](https://github.com/simonkovtyk/esbuild-plugin-package-json): Prepares the package.json by removing all unnecessary fields and copying it to the out folder.
 * [esbuild-plugin-path-alias](https://github.com/indooorsman/esbuild-plugin-path-alias): A esbuild plugin to support path alias like `resolve.alias` in webpack config.
 * [esbuild-plugin-pino](https://github.com/davipon/esbuild-plugin-pino): An esbuild plugin to generate extra pino files for bundling
 * [esbuild-plugin-pipe](https://github.com/nativew/esbuild-plugin-pipe): A plugin to pipe the output of esbuild plugins.